Spectrum disorder: Related concepts

 A spectrum approach generally overlays or extends a categorical approach, which today is most associated with the Diagnostic and Statistical Manual of Mental Disorders (DSM) and International Statistical Classification of Diseases (ICD).
 In these diagnostic guides, disorders are considered present if there is a certain combination and number of symptoms.
 Gradations of present versus absent are not allowed, although there may be subtypes of severity within a category.
 The categories are also polythetic, because a constellation of symptoms is laid out and different patterns of them can qualify for the same diagnosis.
-These categories are aids important for our practical purposes such as providing specific labels to facilitate payments for mental health professionals.
+These categories are important aids for our practical purposes such as providing specific labels to facilitate payments for mental health professionals.
 They have been described as clearly worded, with observable criteria, and therefore an advance over some previous models for research purposes.

 A spectrum approach sometimes starts with the nuclear, classic DSM diagnostic criteria for a disorder (or may join several disorders), and then include an additional broad range of issues such as temperaments or traits, lifestyle, behavioral patterns, and personality characteristics.

 In addition, the term 'spectrum' may be used interchangeably with continuum, although the latter goes further in suggesting a direct straight line with no significant discontinuities.
 Under some continuum models, there are no set types or categories at all, only different dimensions along which everyone varies (hence a dimensional approach).

 An example can be found in personality or temperament models.
 For example, a model that was derived from linguistic expressions of individual differences is subdivided into the Big Five personality traits, where everyone can be assigned a score along each of the five dimensions.
 This is by contrast to models of 'personality types' or temperament, where some have a certain type and some do not.
 Similarly, in the classification of mental disorders, a dimensional approach, which is being considered for the DSM-V, would involve everyone having a score on personality trait measures.
 A categorical approach would only look for the presence or absence of certain clusters of symptoms, perhaps with some cut-off points for severity for some symptoms only, and as a result diagnose some people with personality disorders.

 A spectrum approach, by comparison, suggests that although there is a common underlying link, which could be continuous, particular sets of individuals present with particular patterns of symptoms (i.e. syndrome or subtype), reminiscent of the visible spectrum of distinct colors after refraction of light by a prism.

 It has been argued that within the data used to develop the DSM system there is a large literature leading to the conclusion that a spectrum classification provides a better perspective on phenomenology (appearance and experience) of psychopathology (mental difficulties) than a categorical classification system.
 However, the term has a varied history, meaning one thing when referring to a schizophrenia spectrum and another when referring to bipolar or obsessive–compulsive disorder spectrum, for example.